geomstats/geomstats/OVERVIEW.md

 + the [geometry](geomstats/geometry) module
 implementing a variety of geometric structures,
 + the [learning](geomstats/learning) module
-adapting usual optimisation algorithms to manifolds.
+adapting usual learning algorithms to manifolds.

 ## Classes and Inheritance